 |10.9||The child's social worker or birth parent support worker will advise the parents of the plan whilst maintaining the confidentiality of the placement (unless the parent has stated that they do not wish to be kept informed).|

-At the mid-point of the introductions, a second Placement Planning Meeting will be held, at which the following areas will be addressed:
+A review of the introductions will be held, at which the following areas will be addressed:

 |10.11||A further meeting can be called by any of the parties if issues of concern arise.|

 |10.12||All Placement Planning Meetings should have the same people invited and take place at a venue accessible to all parties.|